bigwiv/Biopython-cn/chr18.rst

     e_freq_table = FreqTable.FreqTable(expect_freq, FreqTable.FREQ,
                                        IUPAC.unambiguous_dna)

-Now that we°Øve got that, calculating the relative information content for our region of the alignment is as simple as:
+Now that we‚Äôve got that, calculating the relative information content for our region of the alignment is as simple as:

 .. code:: verbatim